 Important matters to consider with Franchise Territories

-This article was written by Mark Sherry and was first published in the Business Franchise Australia and New Zealand Magazine Vol 10 issue 01 Nov/Dec 2015.
+This article was written by Mark Sherry and was first published in the Business Franchise Australia and New Zealand Magazine, and has been reviewed and updated in April 2020.

 When a prospective franchisee is looking to purchase a franchise operation, they are generally buying the right to operate in a specific territory.
 What a “territory” is differs from franchise to franchise.
 Territories come in many shapes, sizes and styles so it is extremely important to understand how the territory is defined.
 The logic behind having a territory is to give the franchisee a reasonable level of comfort that the business being purchased can be a successful economic unit.
 The expectation is that the territory is large enough and contains a sufficient customer base to operate profitably without facing undue competition from other franchisees.

 Issues can arise when a franchise system grows, as this can result in in-fill between existing franchise operations.
 New franchise outlets can intrude into the territories of existing outlets, and this can have several implications.
 In particular, it can impact on the economic viability of existing franchisees, it can create disharmony between franchisees and it can lead to a dispute between the franchisor and franchisees.

 Before delving into this issue further it is important to understand the most common types of territories: